ARBORproject/arborproject.github.io/README.md

 # How to use this repository.

-## Discussions: Project Tracking

 The [Discussion](https://github.com/ArborProject/arborproject.github.io/discussions) section is where all projects are being tracked.
 Anyone can participate, as well as kick off new projects.

-The first post of each thread should follow a strict template.
+The first post of each thread should follow a strict template, which includes the research question, current contributors, and project status.
+The first post should also be treated as a project-specific "Wiki" that summarizes the current status of the project.
 Please see TODO for instructions and TODO for examples.

 # Some On-going Research Questions